 This article addresses these questions—and others—while making three new contributions to legal scholarship.
 First, we closely examine the different legal models in both the Arctic and Antarctica, discerning what lessons the Antarctic Treaty System—one of the most successful international agreements in history—can be applied to the Arctic.
 Second, we analyze the unique significance played by global environmental law in the context of the polar regions, best embodied by the collaborative work of the Arctic Council.
 Third, in light of the uncertainty posed by climate change and the potential for rising geopolitical tensions, we provide a new framework to analyze the future Arctic governance to include the five key factors that will determine the Arctic’s future.

 Nevitt, Mark and Percival, Robert V., "Polar Opposites: Assessing the State of Environmental Law in the World’s Polar Regions" (2018).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1913.

 Environmental Law Commons, International Law Commons, International Relations Commons, Law of the Sea Commons, Military, War, and Peace Commons, Natural Resources Law Commons, Other International and Area Studies Commons, President/Executive Department Commons